BiLLY-J03l/reverse-shell-c/README.md

 # reverse-shell-c
 Reverse Shell with C

--reverse shell for windows
+- reverse shell for windows

--the code exploits win32 api functions to create a connection to a listener, then creates a cmd.exe process where stderr, stdin and stdout are all directed to the listener
+- the code exploits win32 api functions to create a connection to a listener, then creates a cmd.exe process where stderr, stdin and stdout are all directed to the listener

--add the listener address and port before compiling
+- add the listener address and port before compiling

--compile the code:
+- compile the code:

 =>      ~~gcc -o reverse_shell reverse_shell.c -lws2_32~~

 ### updated
     cl reverse_shell.c

--unfortunately, the backdoor is detectable by windows defender, but I'm already working on exploiting more win32 api functions for evasion
+- unfortunately, the backdoor is detectable by windows defender, but I'm already working on exploiting more win32 api functions for evasion

 ---------------------------------------------------------

-30/12/2024
+**30/12/2024**

--Added obfuscation techniques to the backdoor.
+- Added obfuscation techniques to the backdoor.

--It's safe to say that the backdoor is TOTALLY UNDETECTABLE by Windows Defender (static AND dynamic)
+- It's safe to say that the backdoor is TOTALLY UNDETECTABLE by Windows Defender (static AND dynamic)

--It loads the necessary DLLs independently and deals with all the API functions and DLL names as offsets which drastically decreased detection rates.
+- It loads the necessary DLLs independently and deals with all the API functions and DLL names as offsets which drastically decreased detection rates.

--EXECUTION (bear in mind that windows defender is turned on):
+- EXECUTION (bear in mind that windows defender is turned on):

 ![image](https://github.com/user-attachments/assets/98a532b8-fe10-4bd5-a27b-721f4cffd1e5)